Bringing your child to a Child Therapist can be scary and stressful for both you and your child.

 How do I know who is a qualified Child Therapist?

-The following questions may be helpful when evaluating a potential Child Therapist.
+Other questions that may be helpful when evaluating a potential Child Therapist.

 Is the therapist licensed to practice in your state?
-(You can check with your state professional regulation or ask the therapist to see their license)
+(You can check with your State Board of Professional Regulation or ask the therapist to see their license)

 What type of experience does the therapist have?